-The ANDA process does not, however, require the drug applicant to repeat costly animal and clinical research on ingredients or dosage forms already approved for safety and effectiveness.
+The ANDA process does not, however, require the drug applicant to repeat costly animal and clinical (human studies) on ingredients or dosage forms already approved for safety and effectiveness.
 This allows generic medicines to be brought to market more quickly and at lower cost, allowing for increased access to medications by the public.

 What Is the Approval Process for Generic Drugs?

 Detailed information on the critical factors the FDA reviews to make sure a generic medicine is as safe and effective as the brand-name drug.

 The Generic Drug Approval Process, CDER Conversation